Recycling Other Materials

 #5 Plastics: Rigid Containers and Caps Stamped with a ♷ Symbol

-- Be sure to look at the bottom of the containers you plan to recycle since some yogurt containers are actually #6 plastic.
+• Be sure to look at the bottom of the containers you plan to recycle since some yogurt containers are actually #6 plastic; also, lids are sometimes #4 plastic.
+Those should go in the regular trash.

-- Most prescription medicine containers and plastic flower pots are also #5.
+• Most prescription medicine containers and plastic flower pots from garden centers are #5.

 Plastic Bags and Film Packaging